 Award: This will consist of an amount towards subsistence for the student and an amount towards research project expenses for the Institution concerned.
 The amounts awarded will be calculated on the basis of a weekly rate, which is reviewed annually.
-The current rates are £150.00 per week towards subsistence and £40.00 per week towards research expenses.
+The current rates are £200.00 per week towards subsistence and up to £500.00 towards research expenses.

-Application date: Applications should be received by 1st March, 1st July or 1st November, by the Secretary of the Grants Committee.
+Application date: Applications should be received by 1st February, by the Secretary of the Grants Committee.

 Application Format: Applicants can download the application form here.
 When completing the form, applicants should give a clear outline of the proposed project and, where applicable, brief references to other scientific papers or work that have bearing on the proposed investigation.
 Applications should be supported by the supervisor and the Head of Department.

-Application submission: Applications should be saved as surnameUG.doc and submitted to the Secretary of the Grants Committee as an email attachment.
+Application submission: Applications should be saved as surnameUG.docx and submitted to the Secretary of the Grants Committee as an email attachment.

-Decisions will be made by the Grants Committee, a sub-committee of ASAB Council, following meetings of ASAB in March/April, July/August/September or December.
-Candidates can expect to be notified of the outcome of their application in May following March submission, September following the July deadline and January following November submission.
+Decisions will be made by the Grants Committee, a sub-committee of ASAB Council, following meetings of ASAB in March/April.
+Candidates can expect to be notified of the outcome of their application in May.

-Information on research awards made in the previous round can be found here.
+Information on research awards made in the previous rounds can be found here.